dkacza/Weather-app/README.md

 ![mobile screenshot](./img/screenshot2.png "Mobile")

 ### How to run it?
-Run the `npm init` and `npm run start` commands in the project directory to check it out.
+Run the `npm install` and `npm run start` commands in the project directory to check it out.